Are you burnt out from years of working long hours? Do you want to step away from clinical practice?

 Like the idea of a concierge practice but don’t want to work directly with patients?
 You may want to look into the ever-growing telemedicine field.

 Apps and websites are making it incredibly easy for patients to connect directly with doctors from their mobile devices.
 As a tele-doctor, you’re able to run a virtual practice from anywhere in the world.
 It is a growing physician job alternative that still allows you to practice medicine but on your own schedule.

 Although you’re not paid, you can work as much or as little as you like.
-If you’re looking to slow down your pace of life and cut back on obligations, you can volunteer part-time.
+If you’re looking to slow down your work pace and cut back on obligations, you can volunteer part-time.
 If you still want to stay busy and help as many people as possible, you can volunteer full-time.

 Prefer to stay closer to home?
 Look for volunteer opportunities with organizations in your city.
 Local non-profits may be looking for your specific skills and expertise.